linewalks/dasima/README.md

 app = Flask(__name__)

 dasimamq = Dasima()
-dasimamq.init_app(app) # Alternatively, auto init_app is possible by putting the flask app directly into Dasima(app).
+dasimamq.init_app(app) # Alternatively, auto init_app can be used after putting the flask app into Dasima like Dasima(app).

-# Subscribing to a function is possible through subscribe
+# Be able to subscribe target functions using the function 'subscribe'
-# A queue with the subscribed function name is created and bound with the set routing key.
+# The queue named by subscribed function name will be made, and binding it with routing key
 # dasimamq.{exchange}.subscribe("Route key to bind")
 @dasimamq.dasima_test.subscribe("test_routing_key")
 def test_function(x, y):